dajiangningjing/UEWebsocket/README.md

 # License
 This is an open source project, you can use it free.
-If you think this project helped you, please give me a star to let me know it is useful, so I'll continue make it better.
+If you think this project useful, please give me a star to let me know it is useful, so I'll continue make it better.